 Even without phone support, Blooom still offers efficient email and live chat options during their business hours, which is Monday to Friday from 9 am to 4 pm central time.
 Hopefully, Blooom will integrate phone services in the future.

-Being one of the only services that offer 401k management, Blooom’s review is very favorable.
-If you do not have the time or know-how to manage your own retirement account, then Blooom is for you.
+Being one of the only services that offer 401k management, Blooom’s could work for you.
+If you do not have the time or know-how to manage your own retirement account, then Blooom could be for you.
 It is compatible with many types of accounts and can allow you to take a hands-off approach.
 Find out more about Bloom here.

 We don’t recommend Blooom if you have less than 20K in your account because the annual management fee (depending on the plan), may not work out in your favor.